 However, in most states you will find that a communication agreement is not legally enforceable.
 When a birth parent signs away her parental rights, the adoptive parents legally get to decide what kind of communication you can have with your child.
 That’s why it’s important to have discussions with potential adoptive families before you place your child.
 You need to share your level of comfort with them, and you need ask what kind of relationship is possible with the adoptive parents.
 This can be an uncomfortable topic to address, but it’s a necessary conversation to have.

 Many will agree that an open adoption, of some level, is beneficial to the child.
 Knowing who the birth parents are and being able to communicate with them can answer many questions for your child.
 Additionally, many birth parents find it comforting to maintain some connection with their child.
+This is good to know when you are considering adoption.
 You can read more about how open adoption is beneficial for adoptees here.

 2. Your Rights As A Birth Parent